Cloud dev env

 Where thane differs

-Codespaces is a cloud IDE — great for human developers, but not designed for Claude Code.
-There’s no agent API, no task queue, no sandboxing beyond the container boundary, and no audit trail for Claude Code actions. thane is purpose-built for this: a local workspace with kernel-level Landlock + seccomp sandboxing, a 41-method JSON-RPC API for programmatic control, task queue management, and real-time audit trails.
+Codespaces is a cloud IDE — great for human developers, but not designed for AI coding agents.
+There’s no task queue, no sandboxing beyond the container boundary, and no audit trail for agent actions. thane is purpose-built for this: a local workspace with OS-level sandboxing (Landlock + seccomp on Linux, App Sandbox on macOS), task queue management, cost tracking, and real-time audit trails.
 And because thane runs locally, there are no compute-hour charges or network latency.

 Which should you choose?

 Choose Codespaces for cloud-based development with GitHub integration, especially for team onboarding and PR reviews.
-Choose thane for running Claude Code locally with kernel-level sandboxing, task orchestration, and zero cloud costs.
+Choose thane for running AI coding agents locally with OS-level sandboxing, task orchestration, and zero cloud costs.

 Ready to try thane?